tonethar/IGM-330-Fall-2018/projects/project-3.md

 ## VI.
 Submission
 - ZIP and post the completed project and documentation page to to the mycourses dropbox
-- Post the project to Banjo and link it from your 230 home page
+- Post the project to Banjo, and put the link in the mycourses dropbox comments field

+## VII.
+Examples

+### A.
 <hr><hr>

 **[Table of Contents <- About this Web App Tutorial Series](../notes/web-apps-0.md)**